Achewood: Author

 Chris Onstad was born June 14, 1975, in California and grew up in a small town near Sonora, in the Sierra foothills.
 Onstad attended Stanford University, where he edited the Stanford Chaparral humor magazine.
 Onstad has published several books: nine anthologies of Achewood comics; a humorous cookbook featuring recipes purportedly invented by the strip's characters; A Wonderful Tale, a book written from the perspective of a character from the strip; and that same character's second novel A Hilarious Comedy.
 He has also published six editions of Man Why You Even Got to Do a Thing, an Achewood-centric zine.

 Onstad reveals little of his private life online, but it is known that he currently lives in Portland, Oregon.
-His wife, Liz, assisted him as an accountant on the sale of Achewood merchandise.
-They have a son, born on March 14, 2005.
+Chris and his first wife have a son, born in 2005.
 Onstad formerly had a section on his website about his son, titled "current kid status," which he updated regularly with stories and happenings.
 These are collected in the self-published book Current Baby Status – The Collected Archive.
 In a February 23, 2012, interview with The Believer Onstad revealed that he had divorced from his wife.

+Chris Onstad has self-published sixteen books: seven collections of Achewood comics, two books by character Nice Pete (A Wonderful Tale and A Hilarious Comedy), six 'zines by another named Roast Beef, and Recipes for a Lady or a Man: The Achewood Cookbook with recipes from several of the main characters.
+A second cookbook, titled You Can't Put Cream Sauce on the Truth, The Achewood Cookbook Vol 2 was published in 2022.

 In September 2013, Onstad launched a new business, Portland Soda Works.